-IBI (2018) noted that the existing topography suggests that the site naturally slopes towards the south, where the existing grade drops substantially as it reaches Navan Road.
+J. L. Richards (2021) noted that the existing topography suggests that the site naturally slopes towards the south, where the existing grade drops substantially as it reaches Navan Road.
 There is a grade drop of approximately four metres across the site.

-As indicated above ponded water was common on the site in the former excavation areas and lower lying areas adjacent to the raised Brian Coburn Boulevard corridor, and the raised rear yards on the north side of Navan Road and the west side of Pagé Road (Photos 1, 2 and 3).
+As indicated above ponded water was common on the site in 2018 in the former excavation areas and lower lying areas adjacent to the raised Brian Coburn Boulevard corridor, and the raised rear yards on the north side of Navan Road and the west side of Pagé Road (Photos 1, 2 and 3).
+There was no ponded water observed in 2021.
 No defined outlet from the site was observed, including in the lower southwest corner and the existing grades within portions of the site are approximately one metre below the existing right of way limits for Brian Coburn Boulevard (IBI, 2018).
 No amphibians were heard on the site during three targeted surveys in April, May and June, 2018 and no amphibians were observed during any of the field surveys.
 During the April and May amphibian surveys spring peepers, at a call level of Code 2, were heard to the northwest of Brian Coburn Boulevard in the vicinity of the James Blais Municipal Drain, over 100 metres from the site.
 Spring peepers were heard from the same location to the north, at a call level of Code 1, during the June survey.
 No other amphibians were heard or observed on or adjacent to the site.